Shayne Gostisbehere Game Preview: Red Wings vs. Flyers

 Gostisbehere Stats vs. the Flyers

-- The Flyers have given up 79 goals in total (2.7 per game), which ranks 10th in the league for fewest goals allowed.
+- The Flyers have conceded 85 goals in total (2.7 per game), which ranks ninth in the league for fewest goals allowed.

 |2023-2024 Season